gerhard-h/qmk_firmware/keyboards/bm40hsrgb/keymaps/noautos/readme.md

-# a via keymap for bm40hsrgb with
+# an autosymbol keymap for bm40hsrgb
-VIA
-to be used on OS with German keyboard layout
+no VIA, it conflicts with the large amount of tap dances best used with German keyboard layout no autoshift but hold does autosymbol

-5 dynamic layers
-no autoshift but hold to go into symbol layer tap dance (not compatible with VIA-Save-feature) macros rgb per layer
+features:
+tap dance
+macros
+rgb per layer